taiwanleaftea/tltcms/README.md

 }
 ```

-If you want edit the views, you can publish them using command
+If you want edit views, you can publish them using command

 ```bash
 php artisan vendor:publish --tag=tltcms-views --ansi --force